freenas/freenas-docs/userguide/intro.rst

 * The :guilabel:`Theme Selector` has been removed from the top navigation bar.
 The theme is now selected in :ref:`Preferences`.

+* The redundant :guilabel:`Account` entry has been removed from the gear icon of the top navigation bar.

 * :guilabel:`Add to Favorites`, :guilabel:`Enable Help Text`, and
   :guilabel:`Enable "Save Configuration" Dialog Before Upgrade` have been removed from :ref:`Preferences`.